the-turing-way/the-turing-way/CHAPTER_ETHICAL_DECISION_MAKING.md

 * There are various special cases that have different implications for data sharing, like working with audiovisual data or working in medical research, internet, and social media, working with administrative data, children and young adults, people with learning disabilities or within the workplace.
 The UK Data Service provides various useful forms and examples for understanding and obtaining consent such as this model consent form and this example consent form for sharing audio-visual data separately from consent for sharing textual data.

 ### B4.
 Choose appropriate anonymization techniques and methodologies
 * Anonymising research data is best planned early in the research process and should be considered alongside getting informed consent for data sharing or imposing access restrictions.
 Personal data should never be disclosed from research information, unless a participant has given consent to do so, ideally in writing.
 Do not collect information not relevant to the analysis.
+* Examine if the dataset contains data that might be considered sensitive (e.g., data that reveals racial or ethnic origins, sexual orientations, religious beliefs, political opinions or union memberships, or locations; financial or health data; biometric or genetic data; forms of government identification, such as social security numbers; criminal history)

 * There are various techniques for anonymizing quantitative data and you can find an overview of how and when to use them here:
   * Attribute Suppression: removal of an entire part of data in a dataset.